 The symptoms may not occur for a while following the surgery, and thus, the patient may not make the connection, and instead blame the pain on other factors such as nerve compression in the back, which can actually cause pain in the knees.

-Since the replacement surgery may initially be successful, it can take quite some time before the patient makes the connection and realizes the possibility that perhaps the knee replacement has become loose.
+Since the replacement surgery may initially be successful, it can take quite some time before the patient realizes the possibility that perhaps the knee replacement has become loose or in some way is not working properly.

 Dr. Geller specializes in arthritic disorders of the hip and knee.
 He has extensive training in joint replacements and performs surgery using some of the latest, most advanced minimally invasive techniques.